Follow Proper Ladder Angle Rule to Avoid Risks

 2. The stand and reach method

-The second easy ladder angle rule is the stand and reaches method.
+The second easy ladder angle rule is the stand-and-reach method.
 The method is straightforward to follow as all you need to do is-

 • Stand facing the ladder you want to use.

-• Place your toes against the front side of the rails at the base of the ladder.
+• Place your toes against the rails’ front side at the ladder’s base.

 • Extend your arm straight out.

-You can also visit this website to learn even more about ladder angle and other safety guides.
+You can also visit this website to learn more about ladder angles and other safety guides.

-How does this help in determining the right angle?
+How does this help determine the right angle?

 Proper ladder usage